 I find myself staring into the eyes of a much older man.
-There's no talking allowed so all I have to go on is my inner monologue.
+There's no talking allowed, so all I have to go on is my inner monolog.
 It's mean and judgmental.
-With his grey hair, greasy pockmarked skin and scuffed corduroys my partner looks like a divorcee whose kids have forced him here in the hope he'll finally meet someone and get off their backs.
+With his gray hair, greasy pockmarked skin, and scuffed corduroys, my partner looks like a divorcee whose kids have forced him here in the hope he'll finally meet someone and get off their backs.
 He's not someone I would usually want to touch.

-Try as I might, I can't find the research that shows a child will die if you're not affectionate towards it.
+Try as I might, I can't find the research that shows a child will die if you're not affectionate toward it.
 But Sophia makes valid points otherwise.

 So what have I learned?
 That everyone has something to give?
 Or just that I have unresolved daddy issues?
 It's time for some more practical skills.

-We make our own yonis from brightly coloured clay and, for the next hour, Van Der Velde talks us through the tantric tricks that have been delivering shuddering orgasms for eons.
+We make our own yonis from brightly colored clay, and for the next hour, Van Der Velde talks us through the tantric tricks that have been delivering shuddering orgasms for eons.
 I learn a thing or two.

 Have you ever tried dancing to Taylor Swift while stone cold sober in a converted office space full of sweaty hippies?
 It's hard.
 I need something to see me through.
 Drink and drugs are strictly forbidden, but luckily Aradhana of the Beautiful Heart Raw Kitchen is on hand with her high vibration raw chocolate bars.

 I double drop.
 And you know what?
 It works.
-Back in the dancehall, things have stepped up a gear.
+Back in the dancehall, things have stepped up a notch.
 Men and women have become naked from the waist up.
-A young man embraces me and somehow my shirt comes off too.
-I feed him chocolate and he tells me all about heteroflexibility.
+A young man embraces me, and somehow my shirt comes off, too.
+I feed him chocolate, and he tells me all about heteroflexibility.
 It's time for the Love Lounge Experience.

 One enormously fat man lies half naked on the floor.
 Two beautiful women rub their breasts gently over his body.
-The grandfatherly hippy whose eyebrows I stroked earlier is giving erotic massages.
-People are kissing, fondling and rolling around on soft mats.
+The grandfatherly hippie whose eyebrows I stroked earlier is giving erotic massages.
+People are kissing, fondling, and rolling around on soft mats.

 I feel slightly sick.
-It could be any number of things: the overpoweringly sour scent of human body odour; the romantic panpipes playing in the background; the fact that the safe word is "jelly fish"; or the growing circle of heavy-breathing old men looking on.
+It could be any number of things: the overpoweringly sour scent of human body odor; the romantic panpipes playing in the background; the fact that the safe word is "jellyfish;" or the growing circle of heavy-breathing old men looking on.
 I get out as fast as I can and don't look back.